Central Park (Kharkiv): History

 In 2006 the city restored the colonnade at the entrance to the park and in 2007 the park's fountain was restored.

 The park features tennis courts, a movie theatre, a children's railway, and an aerial cableway.

 In 2005 the City authorities considered the possibility of building a tunnel under the park to relieve traffic congestion.
 This proposal did not proceed however the authorities did proceed with a plan to build a road though the park.
 To this end, in February 2008, 9.9 hectares of the park from Sumskaya Street to Novgorodskaya Street were transferred to the Department of Construction, Maintenance and Reconstruction for the building of a road, a hotel complex and some private dwellings.
 At the same time another 12.8 hectares of park land was granted a change of status to enable the construction of residential and public buildings.
 These grants effectively reduced the park's size to 107 hectares.

 In May 2009, the Ukrainian Parliament pronounced a moratorium on construction works in parks and forest parks but nevertheless on 19 May 2010 the Executive Committee of the Kharkiv City Council made a decision to cut 500 trees and continue with building a road across the park.
 This decision by the Council led to considerable public protest from May to July 2010 leading to many arrests and imprisonments.

 The park was severely damaged in the 2022 Battle of Kharkiv.

+On 13 June 2023 the Kharkiv City Council renamed the park (from the official name Central Park of Culture and Recreation named after M. Gorky) to Central Park of Culture and Recreation.